valentin-panov/source_map/README.md

 One day Michael found himself hopelessly lost in the dense woods.
 As panic set in, he stumbled upon a weathered map tucked beneath a moss-covered rock.
 Determined to find his way, he studied the map intently and discovered a faint trail leading towards some intriguing place..

-Do you ever try to investigate the JavaScript sources that are downloaded by the browser?
-They are often entangled, combined and minified to make delivering them from the server more efficient, and may be unlike the sources created by a developer.
+Did you ever try to investigate the JavaScript sources that are downloaded by the browser?
+They are often combined and minified to make delivering them from the server more efficient, and may entangled to be unlike the sources created by a developer.

 In these situations, it’s much easier to debug the original source, rather than the source in the transformed state that the browser has downloaded.

-A source map is a file that maps from the transformed source to the original source, enabling the browser to reconstruct the original source and present the reconstructed original in the debugger.
+A source map is a file that maps from the transformed to the original source, enabling the browser to reconstruct the original and present it in the debugger.

 When we build a project with the default setting, or even if we intentionally turn the source maps on, the whole internet will know our application structure.
 You can check it here https://valentin-panov.github.io/source_map/.
 Just open DevTools=>Sources.
 The source code may be found here.